Skip navigation

 How Document Management works

-Every document uploaded is security checked by UCAS.
-This includes scanning for viruses, checking the file size and file type, and making sure the document isn’t password protected.
-If a document fails these checks, it won’t be uploaded.
-In this instance, applicants will need to send documents directly to you.
-UCAS advises universities and colleges to carry out their own security checks on the documents you download.
+• Security scan - Every document uploaded is security scanned by UCAS for UCAS' systems.
+This includes scanning for known malware, checking the file size and making sure the document isn’t password protected.
+If a document fails these scans, it won’t be uploaded and applicants will need to send documents directly to you.
+UCAS cannot guarantee that it will identify all security issues, therefore universities and colleges are required to carry out their own security checks on the documents.

 When will Document Management be available?